jordannewport/3l-symbols/README.rst

 .. image:: docs/layout.jpeg

-with PgUp on Q and Home on A. The right side of the layer is unused (``3l`` has a numpad on the right side, but in my experience this has weird errors and is hard to use because the pinkie must hold down the Cur modifier while the rest of the hand types, leading to painful stretching).
-Cur is on the QWERTY slash/question mark and gives access to this layer.
+The Sym layer includes the symbols on the upper right of the keys, while the Cur layer includes the symbols on the bottom of Q-T and A-G.

 No other keys are changed; without the modifiers held down the layout is normal QWERTY (except that the characters normally typed by the modifier keys will not work).